 FIGURE 3.
 Harold Hotelling was born in Fulda Minnesota in 1895, grew up in Seattle, and was educated at the University of Washington, and Princeton University.
-He taught at Stanford from 1924-31, Columbia from 1931-46, and U. of North Carolina until his retirement.
-He made important contributions in economics to the theory of utility and demand, public economics, and game theory.
+He taught at Stanford from 1924-31, Columbia from 1931-46, and U. of North Carolina under his retirement, He made important contributions in economics to the theory of utility and demand, public economics, and game theory.
 His contributions to statistics range extremely widely from the theory of rank tests, and simultaneous confidence regions to multivariate analysis and regression.
 The festscrift published in 1960 for Hotelling by his students and "long-time associates" in economics includes 6 Nobel Prize winners: Arrow, Friedman, Frisch, Klein, Samuelson, and Vickrey.

 Hotelling wrote that "the seeming convergence is a statistical fallacy, resulting from the method of grouping.
 [Secrist's] diagrams really prove nothing more than that the ratios in question have a tendency to wander about."
 To illustrate Hotelling's point we may consider the following very simple panel data model.
-Suppose the profits of firm i at time t evolve according to, where for convenience suppose u{it} is iid $\mathcal{N}(0, \sigma^2)$.
+Suppose the profits of firm i at time t evolve according to, where for convenience suppose u{it} is iid $\mathcal{N}(0,\sigma^2)$.
 Provided that $|\rho| < 1$, we can easily deduce that the stationary distribution of the firms profits is at any time, $\mathcal{N}(\alpha/(1-\rho), \sigma^2/(1-\rho^2))$.
 Thus, whatever the initial distribution of firms profits might be, if we let the population of firms evolve it will eventually exhibit this distribution.
-And if we proceed as Horace Secrist did to construct a group of firms that did particularly well in 1920, and another group that did particularly badly, and follow their performance, we will find that the mean and variance of profits
+And if we proceed as Horace Secrist did to construct a group of firms that did particularly well in 1920, and another group that did particularly badly, and follow their performance, we will find that the mean and variance of profits for all of these groups converges to this same distribution.
+We illustrate this in Figure 4 where we have generated 500 AR(1) time series of length 100 according to (1).
+In period 50 the "firms" were grouped into 5 performance categories and then the means of the five groups were followed for the next 50 periods.
+The means converge even though the over all variability of performance doesn't change at all over this period.
+Hotelling suggested that if Secrist had grouped firms according to their performance at the end of the period, and repeated the exercise of following them - now backwards in time - they would appear to diverge.
+This is illustrated for our model (1) in figure 4.

-(1) $$y{it} = \alpha + \rho y{i,t-1} + u{it}$$
+$$(1) y{it} = \alpha + \rho y{i,t-1} + u{it}$$